Getting Started With Nerdly

-Your Nerd profile has been created (congrats!) and now you’re ready to get to work on some (h)opportunities, as well as get involved in the NerdRabbit community.
+Your Nerd profile has been created (congrats!) and now you’re ready to use Nerdly and get to work on some (h)opportunities, as well as get involved in the NerdRabbit community.
 Our goal is to get you started off on the right (rabbit’s) foot and hit the ground running.
 Here are a few keys to managing your experience and promoting your success across this innovative new AWS powered software platform.

 You manage your brand and your reputation is everything.
 We wanted a visual representation of this.
-That’s why we provide and encourage the utilization of a rating system after each engagement has been completed.
+On Nerdly, that’s why we provide and encourage the utilization of a rating system after each engagement has been completed.
 Our ratings don’t just incorporate overall performance on engagements, but also how you interact with decision-makers and your fellow community members.
 Keep in mind that decision-makers don’t just want to work with Nerds who have valuable skill sets, but they also want to work with highly rated Nerds.
 So remember to be prompt, respectful, and engaged whenever you’re in the midst of a discussion for a potential (h)opportunity, whether you land the gig or not.

 For most “SideHoppers”, taking on a side gig needs to be worth their while.
 You have a marketable skill set and you need to be compensated accordingly.
 However, don’t dangle a carrot out there just to see if a NerdHerder will bite.
 Throwing out unrealistic hourly rates to gouge NerdHerders will lead to unrealistic expectations and possible low ratings.
 Be competitive and flexible based on the scope of the gig so you can start building your portfolio of business through the platform, leading to more exciting and disruptive (h)opportunities.